Updated: Sep 7

 The gym was packed as this game has become very meaningful for both teams.
-OY has several former JEC players and Ohr Yisroel's coach was a star at JEC playing for JEC's head coach, Avi Borenstein, and now was setting his sights on his alma mater.
+OY has several former JEC players and Ohr Yisroel's coach was a star at JEC playing for JEC's head coach, Avi Borenstein, and now had his sights set on his alma mater.
 Both teams highlighted this game in red on their respective schedules due to the rivalry and the sense each team had that this was going to be a competitive and exciting night.

-JEC (1-0) now takes on the MTA Lions (0-0) in MTA's opening night at YU.
+JEC (1-0) next takes on the MTA Lions in MTA's season opener on the campus of Yeshiva University.